-- POL will want to introduce the approach it is taking to: (i) transforming, investing in and growing its network; (ii) launching new products; (iii) becoming a more customer focused and commercially responsive organisation; and (iv) working with stakeholders. - To make it clear that while NTP is central to its strategy, based on the current voluntary approach to implementation it will not be able to transform its network quickly enough.
-POL believes this will make it both financially and competitively vulnerable (e.g. less able to grow the network or mutualise), unable to meet the needs of customers and increasingly reliant on HMG funding.

-- To explain why POL is seeking to change NTP implementation from a voluntary to a scheduled, or mandated, approach.
-To support to this change POL will want to explain the different levers that were considered in the development of its strategy and also the alternative "menus" of levers that were considered (and why these are considered less suitable for delivering a sustainable network). - To update you on and to seek approval to continue the work that is ongoing with the NFSP to agree a new approach to implementation.
+- To explain the context to POL's new strategy - this defines the approach management are taking to a number of key strategic initiatives.
+POL will want to introduce the approach it is taking to: (i) transforming, investing in and growing its network; (ii) launching new products; (iii) becoming a more customer focused and commercially responsive organisation; and (iv) working with stakeholders. - To make it clear that while NTP is central to its "vision", based on the current voluntary approach to implementation it will not be able to transform its network quickly enough.
+POL believes this will make it both financially and competitively vulnerable (e.g. less able to grow the network or mutualise), unable to meet the needs of customers and increasingly reliant on HMG funding. - To explain why POL is seeking to change NTP implementation from a voluntary to a scheduled, or mandated, approach.
+To support to this change POL will want to explain the different levers that were considered in the development of its strategy and also the alternative "menus" of levers that were considered (and why these are not considered to deliver a sustainable and fit-for-purpose network). - To update you on and to seek approval to continue the work that is ongoing with the NFSP to agree a new approach to implementation.
 POL is working within parameters set by HMG and stakeholders to ensure a high level of support.
 At the same time with the NFSP it is developing an implementation strategy that delivers conversions while minimising customer and subpostmaster concerns.